zhj12399/zhj12399.github.com/docs/activity.md

 # Activity
+## 2025
+* Oral Report for the IEEE GCEE, Osaka, Japan, "A Multi-Class Valvular Heart Disease Diagnosis System Using a Two-Stage Lightweight Model", 2025.

 ## 2024
 * Volunteer for the 11th Conference on Sound and Music Technology (CSMT), Wuhan, China, October 11-13, 2024.
 * Oral Report for the CSMT, "[Advancing Metadata-Convolutional with Multi-Supervised Contrastive Learning and Metadata Insights for Respiratory Sound Analysis](https://www.researchgate.net/publication/385419820_Advancing_Metadata-Convolutional_Neural_Networks_with_Multi-Supervised_Contrastive_Learning_and_Metadata_Insights_for_Respiratory_Sound_Analysis)", Wuhan, China, October 12, 2024.